Customer Service Blog from HelpCrunch

 • Run regular audits to help uncover inefficiencies in processes and tools

-• Analyze response times, resolution rates, and customer feedback to pinpoint recurring issues
+• Analyze response time, resolution rate, and customer feedback to pinpoint recurring issues

 • Look for patterns in escalations and common complaints to determine where workflows may need adjustment